 The Ex-Designer Bar: the 3D printed bar in Barcelona

 In 2015, designer Martí Guixé began his project “Ex-Designer Bar” in Barcelona, a project that consisted of taking a space of 90m2 and transforming it into a bar that was made completely with 3D printing.
 As hard as it is to believe, it’s true!
 As everything from the plates and glasses to the stools were all created with 3D printing.
-What makes this bar even more original is the 3 Cartesian printers located at the bar, which are continuously printing out new improvements for the bar’s interior.
+What makes this bar even more original is the 3 Cartesian printers located in the bar, which are continuously printing out new improvements for the bar’s interior.

 Blown away by this concept, we knew we had to learn more.
 To help us better understand this fascinating project, we talked to Martí himself, to learn more about his bar.